w15546251-afk/new-da-hood-farm/README.md

                         rootPart.Anchored = false

-                        -- COLLECT EVERY PIECE OF MONEY BEFORE MOVING ON TO NEXT CASHIER if not isPlayerDownedOrDead() then
+                        -- COLLECT EVERY PIECE OF MONEY SMOOTHLY BEFORE MOVING ON if not isPlayerDownedOrDead() then
                             collectAllMoneyDropsWithin35Studs()
                         end